david-phippard/Crime_Project_SQL/README.md

 | PROSECUTED FOR LESSER OFFENSE  | Prosecuted  |
 | ```NULL```  | Unresolved  |

-We recall the total number of incidents from A1 as 156,224;
 ```sql
 SELECT CASE
     WHEN resolution = 'UNFOUNDED' THEN 'CLEARED'